Contact Us

 Cost-efficiency (economics of quantization)

-- Business impact: Switching from the baseline BF16 to GPTQ-Int4 reduces operational hardware costs by 63%.
-For an application processing 100 million tokens per month, this shift represents approximately $1,600 in monthly savings per GPU instance, purely by optimizing model precision.
+• Business impact: Switching from BF16 to GPTQ-Int4 cuts your hardware costs by 63%.
+If your application processes 100 million tokens per month, you save roughly $1,600 monthly per GPU.

 What LLM quantization is and why it is important